-We are a non-profit democratic non-political membership body.
-We are financed principally through membership subscriptions, sponsorships and donations by members.
+We are a non-profit, apolitical, areligious membership body, financed entirely through membership subscriptions, sponsorships and donations by members.
 We are independent from any governments or organisation.

-We are focused on bringing together British Iranian businessmen and women and professionals from all sectors of the UK community.
+We are focused on bringing together the British Iranian businessmen, businesswomen and professionals from all sectors of the British Iranian community in the UK.
 Our platform aims to create relationships, deepen ties and create new business and growth potential of our members.

-The prevailing narrative about our community cannot be determined by political news stories but should be driven by our contributions to society we live in and beyond.
-We believe this mission is worth pursuing beyond the benefits of networking and by getting together as a group we can amplify our impact beyond our individual actions.
+The prevailing narrative about our community cannot be determined by political news but should be driven by our contributions to society we live in and beyond.
+We believe this mission is worth pursuing beyond the benefits of networking and by getting together as a group we can amplify our impact beyond individual actions and expertise.

-Another reason for our existence is to further the success of our community as a whole and in particular we hope the younger generations of Iranians can benefit enormously from mentorship and guidance from established business leaders.
-Giving back to the community by this involvement of minds and generations is not only rewarding but also allows us to pass on our cultural values from one generation to the next.
+Together we enhance the success of our community as a whole and in particular we hope the younger generations of Iranians can benefit enormously from membership by tapping into mentorship and guidance from established business leaders.
+We hope giving back to the community by this involvement of minds and generations is not only rewarding for all but allows us to pass on cultural values through our generations.

-The cornerstone of Anjoman activities consists of regular events during which we invite distinguished speakers who are leaders and experts in their respective fields to share their insights.
-Our events have attracted several hundred participants and are open to both members and non-members.
+To this aim, the cornerstone of Anjoman activities consists of regular events with invited distinguished speakers who are the leaders and experts in their fields of activity to share their insights and experience.
+Our events are open to both members, member's guests and non-members.